-Several good yoga poses to increase the heart rate and burn calories are plank, chair, and high lunge.
+Several good yoga poses to increase the heart rate and burn calories are a plank, chair, and high lunge.
 To relax, you might try chest-to-knees, cobbler’s pose, spinal twist or corpse pose, which usually ends a yoga session.
 This workout will clear your mind and allow you to sleep more easily.

 While it might be common sense, many people forget about walking.
 Walking can be done in a park or your neighborhood.
 As well, the treadmill in a gym is the perfect place to walk.
 You choose how brisk of a walk you want.
 You can take a nice casual walk around the block or do a strenuous walk through the park.
 As an added benefit, you can grab some small hand weights and swing your arms.

 Besides the physical workout, a good walk is relaxing, especially one that is done outside.
 You feel the warm breeze on your face and get to experience the outdoors.
 A good walk releases endorphins; powerful brain chemicals that help you sleep.